rhythmus/scratch/urbit-phonetics-b.md

     ~libzat ~humsat ~bivzat ~laksat ~hebzat ~bolsat ~doznor

-The **second** approach is to select letters one by one, as if from a branching tree diagram.
+The **second** approach is to branch and select letters one by one.
 This is perhaps best illustrated in code:

     @initials = %w(p t k b d g m n f z l h)
     @vowels = %w(a e i o u)